basedcpp/basedcpp/README.md

 - 👋 Hi, I’m @basedcpp
 - 👀 I’m interested in C, C++
 - 🌱 I’m currently learning how to use Github.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ML/DS projects :)
-- 📫 How to reach me ...
+- 📫 Message me on discord!
+ID: basedcpp#6611

 <!---
 basedcpp/basedcpp is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.